 The band is directed by Alan Wendel, band director and instructor at Glynn Middle School in Brunswick Georgia.
-Additional directors include Mickey Wendel, director emeritus, Chris Goodson, Noah Webster, Jacob Wright and Drew Gahagan.
+Additional directors include Mickey Wendel, director emeritus, Noah Webster, Jacob Wright and Drew Gahagan.
 Participation in this community organization is voluntary.
 We welcome anyone in the community who is able and has the desire to perform intermediate to advanced concert band music.

 Annual participation fee is $20 and partially covers the band's cost for music, rental of performance halls and other expenses.
 Purchase of a Golden Isles Community Band polo shirt that is worn at performances is required and costs $20.